ramapriyanv/ramapriyanv/README.md

 🎓 Pursuing a Master’s in Computer Science at University of Wisconsin - Milwaukee, focusing on Data Science, AI, and Machine Learning.

-💻 Graduate Research Assistant at University of Wisconsin - Milwaukee
+💻 Graduate Research Assistant at University of Wisconsin - Milwaukee.

 🌟 Interests: Data Science, AI/ML, Software Development.